Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-just download the zip file and extract it in
+just download the zip file and extract it in file manager

 **Use Lovable**